- Is it too late for me to consider adoption for my baby?

 Yes.
 We respect your privacy and confidentiality.
 While we provide adoptive parents with medical history, social and family history, legal situation regarding the adoption; etc, we do not give them any identifying information such as your last name, address or phone number.
 You may choose to share additional information if you would like.

 Open adoptions involve relationships between the adoptive family and birth family and mutually agreed upon forms of communication.
 Some families write letters and send photos on a regular basis.
 Some e-mail, call or text.
 Some meet in person.
 The ways the parties communicate and the frequency of the contact varies depending on the individuals.
-Your counselor will discuss the topic of contact as you create your adoption plan.
+Your advocate will discuss the topic of contact as you create your adoption plan.

 Adoption Bridges carefully screens every applicant wanting to adopt a child.
 We require background checks, medical reports, personal references, credit references and additional documentation.
 We visit their home and thoroughly interview each applicant.
 Before we ever show the profile to any birth parent, the adoptive parents have been approved and have shown that they are able to provide a good home and physically, emotionally and financially assume the responsibility of parenting.